 The results from this cosmetic surgery are long-lasting.
 It’s important to follow the surgeon’s specific guidelines for how you should care for yourself at home following the operation.
 The final results should be subtle but noticeable.

 Here’s what you should know about the procedure and recovery at a glance:

 Anesthesia: General anesthesia.

 Length of Procedure: 1 to 2 hours

 Estimated recovery time: You can return to work after 1 to 3 weeks, but should avoid vigorous activities for 4 weeks.
-Visible bruising or swelling should clear up within 1-4 weeks.
-To learn how to prepare for facial implants and what to expect afterwards, click here to download our patient instructions for facial implants.
+Visible bruising or swelling should clear up within 1 to 4 weeks.
+To learn how to prepare for facial implants and what to expect afterward, click here to download our patient instructions for facial implants.

 Side effects: Common side effects include bruising, swelling, and numbness in the area where the implant was placed.

 Facial implants are often performed in conjunction with other facial cosmetic surgery procedures, including facelift, midface lift, rhinoplasty, brow lift, and lower eyelid lift or upper eyelid lift surgery.

 Implants offer a more long-lasting solution to restoring facial volume than either injectable fillers or fat grafts, but dermal fillers like JUVEDERM® and RHA® are an option for patients who want more volume in specific facial areas but are not yet ready for surgery.

 Chin implants are occasionally done in isolation, but are often combined with rhinoplasty, facelift and neck lift surgeries.